albertodemichelis/squirrel/doc/source/reference/api/raw_object_handling.rst

     :param HSQUIRRELVM v: the target VM
     :param HSQOBJECT* po: pointer to an object handler
     :returns: SQTrue if the object handler released has lost all is references(the ones added with sq_addref).
 SQFalse otherwise.
-    :remarks: the function will reset the object handler to null when it losts all references.
+    :remarks: the function will reset the object handler to null when it loses all references.

 remove a reference from an object handler.